 Let’s be honest: creating traditional landing pages can be an enormous pain in the ass.

-Building lengthier forms that don’t look like they were created in Microsoft Paint on a Windows 95 computer isn’t particularly easy either (looking at you, Google Forms).
+Building lengthier forms or surveys that don’t look like they were created in Microsoft Paint on a Windows 95 computer isn’t particularly easy either (looking at you, Google Forms).

 The simple fact is, landing pages and forms are, traditionally, not easy to create, difficult to match to company branding, and not always easy for customers to navigate.

 And even though it seems like there should be overlap between the two, you usually have to use different products to create landing pages and forms.

 There are times when you want a landing page to function more as a form, and vice versa.
 Why not have a single product that brings the two together instead of trying using clunky landing page builders and creating forms that look like something straight out of MySpace?

 But we’re getting ahead of ourselves a bit.
 Before we explain just how Paperform works, let’s take a stroll down the dark alley of landing page and form builders.